pingcap/docs/tidb-computing.md

 Each database or table is assigned a unique ID.
 As the unique identifier, when table data is encoded to Key-Value, this ID is encoded in the Key with the `m_` prefix.
 This constructs a key-value pair with the serialized metadata stored in it.

-In addition, TiDB also uses a dedicated (Key, Value) key-value pair to store the latest version number of all table structure information.
-This key-value pair is global, and its version number is increased by 1 each time the state of the DDL operation changes.
+In addition, TiDB also uses a dedicated (Key, Value) key-value pair to store the latest version number of structure information of all tables.
+This key-value pair is global, and its version number is increased by `1` each time the state of the DDL operation changes.
 TiDB stores this key-value pair persistently in the PD server with the key of `/tidb/ddl/global_schema_version`, and Value is the version number value of the `int64` type.
 Inspired by Google F1's Online Schema change algorithm, TiDB keeps a background thread that constantly checks whether the version number of the table structure information stored in the PD server changes.
 This thread also ensures that the changes of version can be obtained within a certain period of time.

-## Introduction to the SQL layer
+## SQL layer overview

 TiDB's SQL layer, TiDB Server, translates SQL statements into Key-Value operations, forwards the operations to TiKV, the distributed Key-Value storage layer, assembles the results returned by TiKV, and finally returns the query results to the client.